Markie45/kiwi.com-booking-flow/README.md

 > **Tip**: Click **Comparison and terms** to view a detailed break-down of each insurance policy.

-8. To add an extra passenger, click **Add another passenger** and repeat steps 4 through to 7.
+8. To add an extra passenger to your trip's itinerary, click **Add another passenger** and repeat steps 4 through to 7.

 ![Image 9](https://user-images.githubusercontent.com/57447158/88820046-19cd4e00-d1c1-11ea-8f39-91705bf314e7.png)